matrix-org/matrix-spec/content/appendices.md

 ## Glob-style matching

-It is useful to match strings via globbing in some situations, globbing in Matrix uses the following rules:
+It is useful to match strings via globbing in some situations.
+Globbing in Matrix uses the following rules:

 * The character `*` matches zero or more characters.